Sleep hygiene is essential to a good night's sleep and good sleep practices

 spouse snore?
 Remove electronics from the bedroom and use earplugs to block out noises.

 The goal of sleep hygiene is to have a routine that is conducive to rest and relaxation.
-If you are having symptoms of insomnia give up all caffeine - at least for a while.
-Is the TV on up to

 If you are serious about getting a good night's sleep and are tired of feeling groggy during the day, I encourage you to practice these simple sleep hygiene recommendations for an extended period of time.
 Oh I know, you are saying to yourself I've tried these before, however a couple of days or even weeks is not enough to establish new habits.
 They need to be followed consistently over weeks and months to be effective.